-2.8 PURPOSE OF TECHNICAL REPORT
+2.7 PURPOSE OF TECHNICAL REPORT

-At the request of Bellhaven, an updated technical report on the resources was prepared by Metal Mining Consultants, Inc. ("MMC") on the La Mina Project ("La Mina"), Municipality of Venecia and Fredonia, Department of Antioquia, Colombia.
-The purpose of this report is to provide Bellhaven with an independent opinion on the mineral resources at La Mina, including, among other things, the additional 14 drill holes to the resource.
-This report conforms to the standards specified in Canadian Securities Administrators' National Instrument 43-101, Companion Policy 43-101CP and Form 43-101F.
+At the request of GoldMining, an updated technical report on the resources was prepared by the author Scott Wilson of Metal Mining Consultants, Inc. ("MMC") and Mauricio Castañeda on the La Mina Project ("La Mina"), Municipality of Venecia and Fredonia, Department of Antioquia, Colombia.
+The purpose of this report is to provide GoldMining with an independent opinion on the mineral resources at La Mina, including, among other things, incorporating all drill holes completed as of the effective date of this report.
+This report conforms to the standards specified in Canadian Securities Administrators' National Instrument 43-101, Companion Policy 43-101CP and Form 43-101F1.

-This report describes the property geology, mineralization, exploration activities and exploration potential based on compilations of published and unpublished data and maps, geological reports and a field examination by the author.
-The authors have been provided documents, maps, reports and analytical results by Bellhaven.
-This report is based on the information provided, field observations and the author's familiarity with mineral occurrences and deposits and economics for development in Colombia and worldwide.
+This report describes the property geology, mineralization, exploration activities and exploration potential based on compilations of published and unpublished data and maps, geological reports and a field examination by the authors.
+The authors have been provided documents, maps, reports and analytical results by GoldMining.
+This report is based on the information provided, field observations and the authors' familiarity with mineral occurrences and deposits and economics for development in Colombia and worldwide.
 All references are cited at the end of the report in Section 18, References.

-2.8.1 PERSONAL INSPECTION / GENRAL PROJECT DESCRIPTION
+2.7.1 PERSONAL INSPECTION